UTSA-ICS/sid-server/doc/source/extension_development.rst

     class ExampleManager(manager.Manager):
         """Example Manager.

-        See :mod:`keystone.common.manager.Manager` for more details on
+        See :mod:`sidserver.common.manager.Manager` for more details on
         how this dynamically calls the backend.

         """